 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;

 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

 - Amendments (regulation 4(e)(ii)) and revisions (regulation 4(e)(iii)) shall be completed by a specified date to be determined by the Convenor of Examiners, in accordance with established procedures.

 - A candidate shall be permitted to revise and resubmit research dissertation for examination once only.

-- Where examiners cannot agree on a result, the Convenor of Examiners shall engage in established mediation procedures, and if unresolvable, so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting an independent referee who should normally be external to the Faculty of Dentistry.
+- Where examiners cannot agree on a result, the Convenor of Examiners shall engage in established mediation procedures, and if unresolvable, so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting an independent referee who should normally be external to the supervising department.

 - The relative weighting of the components of the programme is papers 67% and research dissertation 33%.

 - A student who withdraws on or before 10 July in the year of admission will be required to reapply for admission to the programme.